hsoyka/AERI/README.md

 ## Sources
 Notes are also provided within the datasets on the source of content, with particular notation to content from sources other than an institute program.

-## Programs
-Programs collected from the institute websites and the host institutions may be found in this repo.

 ## Websites

 * 2009: University of California, Los Angeles: https://aeri.gseis.ucla.edu/2009.htm